 What do automated storage and retrieval systems cost?

 This is our number one question – and we’ve dedicated a whole blog post to it: Calculating the Cost of ASRS: 5 Contributing Factors.

 The cost of a machine is dependent on system size, environment, stored products, machine controls, software and required throughput.
-For a general idea, vertical carousels start at roughly $70,000, horizontal carousels at $75,000 and vertical lift modules at $85,000.
+For a general idea, Vertical Carousel Modules start at roughly $70,000, Horizontal Carousel Modules at $75,000 and Vertical Lift Modules at $85,000.
 The labor reduction, space savings and picking efficiencies you gain with ASRS often provides an ROI of under 18 months.
 We’d be happy to take a look at what it is you’re trying to accomplish and make a solution recommendation that would help you reach your goals.

 How do I get the product out of the unit if the power is out?

 Unfortunately, if the facility loses power, there’s generally not much you can do.
 You don’t want your people picking in the dark anyway – it’s a safety hazard.
 If it’s important to get parts from the system even in a power outage (such as a hospital), a redundant power supply can easily be put into place.

 Why automate now?
 Let’s wait.

 Because every day that goes by without implementing an automated solution is another day you lose the ability to realize the savings or additional revenue generated from it.
 The money you are spending every day is more than an automated solution will cost you on a daily basis.
 Most companies using automated storage have seen an ROI in 18 months or less.